 Ford is investing in the cloud.
-Last May, Ford invested $182.2 in Pivotal, the original developer of Cloud Foundry.
-Ford is working with Pivotal on FordPass, part of its connected vehicle experience that simplifies how its customers use technology in their vehicles.
-FordPass runs Pivotal Cloud Foundry on Microsoft Azure.
+Last May, Ford invested $182.2 in VMware, the original developer of Cloud Foundry.
+Ford is working with VMware on FordPass, part of its connected vehicle experience that simplifies how its customers use technology in their vehicles.
+FordPass runs VMware Cloud Foundry on Microsoft Azure.

-Creating a Smart App with Pivotal and Cloud Foundry
+Creating a Smart App with VMware and Cloud Foundry